MustafaPitt/cs1653-2019su-mua31-jat190-tas202/reports/phase3-writeup.md

 By exchanging keys in this manner, we can prevent eavesdropping, since the shared secret cannot be calculated from the two public keys.
 This is also resistant to man-in-the-middle attacks, since the exchanged public keys are signed.
-Since all further communicationsincations are encrypted with this secret, it should be sufficient to have secure communication between the hosts.
+Since all further communications are encrypted with this secret, it should be sufficient to have secure communication between the hosts.